ChathurangiShyalika/iclr2026/_posts/2026-04-27-industrial-agent-benchmarking.md

 To understand whether current agents can survive this environment, we built a two-part evaluation ecosystem:

 1. **AssetOpsBench** — a multi-modal industrial agent benchmark grounded in real sensor telemetry, failure models, and maintenance workflows [@assetopsbench2025].
-2. **AssetOpsBench-Live** — a real-time, privacy-preserving, Codabench-powered competition platform we deployed to 225+ users, yielding over 300 code-submitted agent evaluations.
+2. **AssetOpsBench-Live** — a real-time, privacy-preserving, Codabench-powered competition platform we deployed to 225+ users, yielding over 300 code-submitted agent evaluations [@assetopsbenchlive2026].

 This blog post presents what we learned after systematically evaluating LLM agents, not via prompt logs, but through **real code, real trajectories, and real industrial tasks**.